 Guideline: Transition to retirement

-- The University has several mechanisms available to assist managers and their staff to develop some certainty around plans for retirement
+- The University has several mechanisms available to assist managers and their staff to develop some certainty around plans for retirement.

-- Changes to tax and superannuation laws mean that ANU employees can access a wide range of options (including a pre-retirement contract) to tailor flexible later career pathways, with a view to ensuring a fulfilling and productive transition from full time employment to other alternatives
+- Changes to tax and superannuation laws mean that ANU employees can access a wide range of options (including a pre-retirement contract) to tailor flexible later career pathways, with a view to ensuring a fulfilling and productive transition from full time employment to other alternatives.

 - Continuing staff of the University have discretion in determining their retirement date.
-An employee or their supervisor can raise the possibility of a pre-retirement contract at any time.
+An employee or their manager can raise the possibility of a pre-retirement contract at any time.
 However, superannuation funds can only be accessed at "preservation age" (commonly referred to as ‘retirement') which is the age established by the relevant Super fund at which these funds can be accessed (between the ages of 55-60 dependent on date of birth).

 Planning for a transition to retirement

 - UniSuper and ComSuper offer a range of seminars to their members including seminars on planning for retirement; these are at no cost to members and are held on campus throughout the year.
 There are also public seminars available at other venues and these are advertised through the superannuation providers' website.
-Members are able to access individual consultations for financial advice as well as comprehensive on -line and hard copy resources to enable an informed decision when planning for retirement.
+Members are able to access individual consultations for financial advice as well as comprehensive on-line and hard copy resources to enable an informed decision when planning for retirement.
 For more information please access the Human Resources webpage on superannuation.

-- The ANU may offer some financial assistance towards the provision of financial advice for retirement planning purposes.
+- ANU may offer some financial assistance towards the provision of financial advice for retirement planning purposes.
 For more information please contact your local Human Resources representative in the first instance.

 - Having determined your preferred option to transition to retirement this should initially be discussed with your manager.
 They will then liaise with local HR to seek approval from the Director – Human Resources to implement the proposed approach and / or progress further discussions to come to a mutually agreeable solution.

-- re -negotiating work hours to make use of fractional (part-time) appointments (by agreement this may include employer subsidised Superannuation contributions to Unisuper to maintain full time equivalent contributions).
+- re-negotiating work hours to make use of fractional (part time) appointments (by agreement this may include employer subsidised superannuation contributions to Unisuper to maintain full time equivalent contributions).
 Conditions apply and more information is provided below;

 - flexible work arrangements where duties are re-focussed to tailor work arrangements to changes in life commitments and sometimes work preferences (example an increased research focus);